Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Brookfield, placing the area among the bottom 25% of areas assessed nationally

-This supports greater buyer choice and potential population growth above projections.
-The average construction value of new properties is $942,000, reflecting a focus on the premium segment with upmarket properties.
-There have been $40,000 in commercial approvals this financial year, demonstrating Brookfield's residential nature.
-Compared to Greater Brisbane, Brookfield shows around 75% of construction activity per person and ranks among the 19th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing properties.
+New homes are being built at an average expected construction cost value of $942,000, reflecting a developer focus on the premium segment with upmarket properties.
+This year, there have been $40,000 in commercial approvals, demonstrating the area's residential nature.
+Compared to Greater Brisbane, Brookfield shows roughly 75% of the construction activity per person, placing it among the 19th percentile nationally when measured by dwelling approvals per capita.
+This results in relatively constrained buyer choice, supporting interest in existing properties due to its established nature and potential planning limitations.

-This level is below the national average, indicating the area's established nature and suggesting potential planning limitations.
 Recent building activity consists entirely of detached dwellings, maintaining Brookfield's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated count of 829 people per dwelling approval reflects its quiet, low activity development environment.
-With population expected to remain stable or decline, Brookfield should see reduced pressure on housing, potentially creating opportunities for buyers.
+The estimated population count of 829 people per dwelling approval reflects its quiet, low activity development environment.
+With population expected to remain stable or decline, Brookfield should see reduced pressure on housing in the future, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development